 |Mazurka Waltz||DC Halls Concert & Quadrille band / Zingara Mazurka|

-We'll always start with a free floor survival and introduction to waltz and polka for any new dancers.
+We'll always start with a free lesson: we explain the travelling lane and have an introduction to waltz and polka for any new dancers.
 That will run from 7:20 to 8 PM.
 There might be an intermediate or advanced lesson running at the same time, or during a set break.
 These will practice a more advanced step, e.g. the Redowa step or 5/4 waltz.

 See our Links pages for where to go for more lessons.

-The only rule is non-marking shoes that you can dance in.
+The only rule is non-marking shoes, no spike heels, that you can dance in.
 So no black rubber soles unless you know they're non-marking, and you want to be able to turn on your forefoot and stop on your heels.
 We will have duct tape and shoe wraps to temporarily make grippy sneakers slipperier in the forefoot.

 Fast travelling dances are as active as a light jog, so lightweight clothes are nicer than heavy ones, but jeans and a T-shirt work fine.

 You really don't; it's a social dance tradition and we all dance with each other.
 It's also fun with friends even if they aren't romantic friends.